mfkiwl/openCologne-PCIE/README.md

 ### Community outreach

 It is in a way more important for the dev community to know about such-and-such project or IP, than for the code to exists in some repo.
-Without awareness, which comes through presentations, postings, conferences, ..., the work that went into creating the technical content is not fully accomplished.
+Without such awareness, which comes through presentations, postings, conferences, ..., the work that went into creating the technical content is not fully accomplished.

-We therefore plan on putting some time and effort into community outreach through multiple venues.
+We therefore plan on putting time and effort into community outreach through multiple venues.
 One of them is the presence at industry fairs and conferences, such as:

 - **[Embedded World 2026, Nuremberg](https://www.embedded-world.de/en)**
 > This is a trade fair where CologneChip will host a booth!
 This trade show also features a conference track.

 - **[FPGA Conference 2026, Munich](https://www.fpga-conference.eu)**
-> Cologne Chip is one of the sponsors and therefore get at least 2 presentation slots.
+> CologneChip is one of the sponsors and therefore gets at least 2 presentation slots.

 - **[Electronica 2026, Munich](https://electronica.de/en)**
 > It is very likely that CologneChip will have a booth.
 There is also a conference track.

 - **[FPGA Developer Forum, CERN, Geneva](https://indico.cern.ch/event/1467417)**
-> Cologne Chip is a sponsor.
-They might get presentation slots
+> CologneChip is a sponsor.
+They might get a few presentation slots

 We are fully open to consider additional venues -- Please reach out and send your ideas!